BUY TICKETS >

 The Water

-Some of most common reasons for soaking in natural mineral waters are to revitalize the skin, calm the nerves, detoxify the body and refresh oxygen levels.
+Some of the most common reasons for soaking in natural mineral waters are to revitalize the skin, calm the nerves, detoxify the body, and refresh oxygen levels.
 Many also turn to thermal mineral waters for health issues such as arthritis, fibromyalgia, skin conditions, depression, respiratory illnesses including asthma, and locomotor and circulatory diseases.

 Several natural hot springs emerge onto the Iron Mountain Hot Springs property with average water temperatures ranging from 105 to 108°F. There are more than 14 different minerals found in the water: